dustinpfister/blog_posts/_posts/js-javascript-example-turn-based-rpg.md

 ## 3 - The state machine, and main.js

 For this example I made a new kind of state machine from the ground up rather than making use of what I have all ready made for this sort of thing.
 Still I am reproducing certain standards that I think such a system should have.
+I do this because I think that making a state machine from the ground up is just one of those things that I have have not got down to a science just yet.
+So I end up making a new one for each stand alone example thus far.
+That is not to say that I have not made an effort to make my own versions of a end all state machine library or framework rather.
+I have a javaScript example where the focus is to work out some things that I should have in such a project, and I also have a canvas example in which I touch base on this topic.
+I also to have a game framework project that I have been working on a little jow and then, so this is a wheel that I keep reinventing,and will likely continue doing until I have something that will worm well for me.

 ### 3.1 - The root sm.js file